 With so many years of bandaid treatments for Post Traumatic Stress Disorder being hailed as miracles (Looking at you EMDR…) and therapists who refused to adopt them being maligned as sadists, invested in keeping people sick and neophytes, it is incredibly refreshing to see Trauma-Focused Cognitive Behavioural Therapy and other quality treatments that are not afraid to walk right into the center of the pain (and actually heal it) finally getting the credit they are due.

-It’s like we are finally awakening to pain and seeing value in facing suffering.
-It’s like we are finally coming to see the ability to grieve as a well designed mechanism for healing rather then a bug in the code that needs to be deleted.
+It’s like we are finally awakening to pain and seeing the value in facing suffering.
+It’s like we are finally coming to see the ability to grieve as a well-designed mechanism for healing rather than a bug in the code that needs to be deleted.